FREE SHIPPING on orders over $75 International: over $250

 Oxidation degree is a paramount factor in the definition of the six types of tea.
 It is largely defined by the presence or absence of the fixing stage in tea processing and, subsequently, by the temperature during this phase.

 Green tea is an unoxidized tea.
 The impact of the heat is the main factor that shapes the final product.
-Green tea undergoes high temperature during the fixing stage.
+Green tea is subjected to high temperatures during the fixation stage.
 It destroys all enzymatic activity within the tea leaf and prevents oxidation from the very beginning.
 That also helps in retaining its vibrant green color and fresh notes.

 Shelf life